shaddy43/BrowserSnatch/README.md

 - **Snatch Saved Passwords**: Effortlessly retrieve stored passwords from all major Chromium and Gecko-based browsers
 - **Snatch Cookies**: Extract cookies from user profiles across multiple browsers
 - **Upcoming Features**: Future versions will also support snatching of:

         - Bookmarks
         - Browser History

-**Note**: This version does not include obfuscated strings, API calls, or other defense evasion techniques, but these features are planned for future updates
+**Note**: This version does not include obfuscated strings or API calls and any other defense evasion technique.
+Those are planned for future releases.

 --------------------------------------------------